-- (1) Represents (i) aggregate grant date fair values of RSU and PSU awards granted on February 14, 2022 pursuant to our 2021 Plan; and (ii) aggregate grant date fair value of RSU awards granted on December 29, 2021.
-The grant date fair value of our RSUs and PSUs is accounted for in accordance with ASC Topic 718 and as further discussed in the footnotes to the audited consolidated financial statements. - (2) Amounts in this column reflect the aggregate grant date fair value of stock options, calculated in accordance with FASB ASC Topic 718, utilizing the assumptions discussed in the footnotes to our audited consolidated financial statements. - (3) Represents incentive awards earned under our 2021 Plan.
-For 2021, the payments were made on March 11, 2022. - (4) Represents (i) costs attributable to life insurance premiums paid by the Company on behalf of the Named Executive Officers and for which Company is not the beneficiary of the related insurance policies; (ii) upon their separation from employment with Aveanna on December 31, 2022, both Mr. Windley and Mr. Strange are entitled to severance benefits due upon a separation from employment triggered by the Company without "cause", including, twelve months of continued base salary payments, payment of an amount equal to the annual bonus paid in 2021, and other customary health and welfare benefits; and/or (iii) non-employee consulting services to be provided by Mr. Strange, as applicable.
+- (1) Represents (i) aggregate grant date fair values of RSU and PSU awards granted on February 14, 2023 pursuant to our 2021 Plan; (ii) aggregate grant date fair values of RSU and PSU awards granted on February 14, 2022 pursuant to our 2021 Plan; and (iii) senior management retention plan award of \$750,000 based on achieving future Company performance targets settled in PSUs upon vesting.
+The grant date fair value of our RSUs and PSUs is accounted for in accordance with ASC Topic 718 and as further discussed in Note 11 "Share Based Compensation" to our audited consolidated financial statements included in our Annual Report on Form 10-K for the fiscal year ended December 30, 2023 filed with the SEC on March 14, 2023 (the "audited consolidated financial statements").
+The amounts for the PSUs included in the stock awards column reflect the grant date fair value computed in accordance with FASB ASC Topic 718 based upon the probable outcome of the performance conditions as of the grant date. - (2) Represents cash value of non-equity incentive awards earned under our annual incentive plan.
+For fiscal year 2023, the payments were made on April 5, 2024. - (3) Represents (i) costs attributable to life insurance premiums paid by the Company on behalf of the Named Executive Officers and for which Company is not the beneficiary of the related insurance policies; and/or (ii) employer matching contributions to a non-qualified deferred compensation plan, as applicable. - (4) On January 15, 2024, the Company and Mr. Drake entered into a Separation and Transition Agreement, pursuant to which Mr. Drake's employment with the Company and his tenure as Chief Legal Officer and Secretary terminated on March 31, 2024.